MCAS Iwakuni and Japan Ground Self-Defense Force participate in Bilateral Exercise Nankai Rescue 2026

-U.S. Marines, Sailors and civilians from Marine Corps Air Station Iwakuni and members of the Japan Ground Self-Defense Force participate in exercise Nankai Rescue 2026, Iwakuni, Japan, Jan.
+U.S. Sailors with Navy Medical Readiness Training Unit Iwakuni transport a simulated casualty at Iwakuni, Japan, Jan.
 24, 2026.
-Exercise Nankai Rescue 2026 is a full-scale exercise focused on enhancing the bilateral coordination between the U.S. and Japan in support of humanitarian and disaster relief efforts.
-(U.S. Marine Corps video by Lance Cpl.
-Siwan Lewis)
+Exercise Nankai Rescue is a full-scale exercise focused on enhancing the bilateral coordination between the U.S. and Japan in support of humanitarian and disaster relief efforts.
+(U.S. Marine Corps photo by Cpl.
+Sarah Grawcock)

 |Date Taken: